walterrowe/magick-frames/README.md

 ### The Hard Way

-1. Open the CreateStyleDroplets AppleScript in Script Editor and export as individual apps named for specific styles.
+1. Open the CreateStyleDroplets AppleScript in Script Editor.
+1. Look at the `styleDroplets` property of included styles and their associated options.
+1. File > Export, choose type Application, and save a droplet named as a desired style.

 When a style droplet runs it looks for it's own name in the styles property list and runs the “frame\_it” script with the associated options to decorate your images.
-For example, if you double-click the logo_dark droplet, it looks for logo_dark in the style list and uses the logo_dark "frame_it" options to decorate your images.
+For example, if you double-click or drop images onto the the logo_dark droplet, it looks for logo_dark in the style list and passes the logo_dark options to "frame_it" to decorate your images.

-### Create Individual Style Droplets

-You can create individual style droplets for only the styles you want to use.

-1. Open CreateStyleDroplets.applescript script in the macOS Script Editor
-1. Look at the `styleDroplets` property of included styles and their associated options
-1. Use File > Export, choose type Application, and save a droplet as each of your desired style names

-When you drop images onto or double-click a droplet named for one of the included styles, it decorates images in that named style.

 Once you have the style droplets created you are ready to use Magick Frames.